gamepoet/advent-of-code/README.md

-# Advent of Code 2015
+# Advent of Code

-This is my take on the advent of code challenge from http://adventofcode.com.
+This is my take on the advent of code challenges from http://adventofcode.com.